vishvAsa/sanskrit/vyAkaraNam/whitney/22_Chapter_XVIII_FORMATION_OF_COMPOUND_STEMS.md

 make a possessive compound.
 The least ambiguous, probably, are the derivatives from present-stems (1148 j), which have the accent on the
 suffix: thus,
-`asunvá, apaçyá, akṣudhyá, avidasyá, anāmṛṇá, sadāpṛṇá, punarmanyá`; and with them belong such cases as
+`asunvá, apaśyá, akṣudhyá, avidasyá, anāmṛṇá, sadāpṛṇá, punarmanyá`; and with them belong such cases as
 `stṛpá, avṛdhá, araṁgamá, urukramá, evāvadá, satrāsahá, punaḥsará, puraḥsará`;
 and the nouns `sāyambhavá, sahacārá, prātaḥsāvá, mithoyodhá`.
 Differently accented, on the other hand, although apparently of the same formation, are such as `ánapasphura, ánavahvara` (compare the compounds noticed at 1286 b),
-`sadā́vṛdha, sū́bharva, nyagródha, puroḍā́ça, sadhamā́da, sudúgha, supáca, suháva`,
+`sadā́vṛdha, sū́bharva, nyagródha, puroḍā́śa, sadhamā́da, sudúgha, supáca, suháva`,
 and others.
 Words like `adábha, durháṇa, sukára, suyáma`, are probably possessives.

 b.
-The derivatives in van keep in general the accent of the final member, on the root (compare 1169 c, 1277): thus, `āçupátvan` and `raghupátvan` *swift-flying*, `puroyā́van` *going in front*, `sukṛ́tvan` *well-doing;* and `sutárman` and `suváhman` and `raghuyā́man` are probably to be classed with them.
+The derivatives in van keep in general the accent of the final member, on the root (compare 1169 c, 1277): thus, `āśupátvan` and `raghupátvan` *swift-flying*, `puroyā́van` *going in front*, `sukṛ́tvan` *well-doing;* and `sutárman` and `suváhman` and `raghuyā́man` are probably to be classed with them.
 But the negative prefix has the accent